 PhD in Medical Science

-We expect our students to take ownership of their project, driving it forward with assistance from other members of the Institute, to encourage each student to develop the skills needed to become a successful independent researcher.
-Within four years of commencing study, students are supported to submit their theses and to prepare their research findings for publication in scientific journals.
+We expect our students to take ownership of their project, driving it forward with assistance from other members of the Institute, which encourages each student to develop the skills they need to become a successful independent researcher.
+Within four years of commencing study, students are supported to submit their thesis and to prepare their research findings for publication in scientific journals.

 How to apply

 Prospective students can apply in response to an advertisement placed by the Institute (please follow application instructions n the advertisement).
-Or if you intend applying for independent funding (or have already done so) please contact your preferred supervisor before completing an on-line application via the University of Cambridge Applicant Portal.
-Please note that you may apply for both Institute funding and also an alternative independent source of funding for your studies.
+Or if you intend to apply for independent funding (or have already done so) please contact your preferred supervisor before completing an online application via the University of Cambridge Applicant Portal.
+Please note that you are allowed to apply for both Institute funding and also an alternative independent source of funding for your studies.